rancher/steve/README.md

 corresponding to `"name"`, `"type"`, `"data"`, and `"age"`.
 For CRDs, these come from [Additional printer columns](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#additional-printer-columns)

+When matching on array-type fields, the array's values are stored in the database as a single field separated by or-bars (`|`s).=
+So searching for those fields needs to do a partial match when a field contains more than one value.

 #### `projectsornamespaces`

 Resources can also be filtered by the Rancher projects their namespaces belong